The real reason open offices won’t go away any time soon

 It might just mean the open-plan office finally finds its mojo.

-Andrew Wallace, Program director of Interior Architecture, University of South Australia
+Andrew Wallace is program director of interior architecture at the University of South Australia.

 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.